Sarania/StrawberryNES/README.md

 (In memory of Gavin Schulte/Nobbs66)
 </div>

 StrawberryNES is a work in progress NES emulator written in pure FreeBASIC.
 The CPU core is in pretty good shape, the PPU is still currently a bit sketchy but scrolling is supported.
 There's no sound and mapper support is somewhat limited.
-It's been written off and on over MANY years and thus displays varying levels of quality, though some stuff I am genuinely proud of.
+It's been written off and on over MANY years and thus displays varying levels of quality and skill, though some stuff I am genuinely proud of.
 It was written largely by myself - Blyss Sarania - but important contributions were also made by my late partner Gavin Schulte (mapper, loading, keeping me sane ❤️).
 I've recently been taking a look at it again, it has some issues on modern systems I'd like to fix and maybe more.
 We'll see!
 For now, enjoy these screenshots:

 ![NES cpu test](http://i.imgur.com/vRsefZT.png "NES cpu test")
 ![Contra](http://i.imgur.com/iZV05Ae.png "Contra")